timsuchanek/lycheeJS/README.md

 bind to those ports in production to serve port 80 successfully without getting an *EACCESS* error.

-On Windows, you have to enable Ephermal Ports, so you need to install the Registry Key located in *./tool/windows/ActivateEphermalPorts.reg*.
-It will allow using the ports 49152-65535 which are required for the dynamic WebSocket peer-to-peer Network Architecture.

 ```bash

 # DO NOT EXECUTE THIS IF YOU DON'T KNOW WHAT IT DOES.
 READ ABOVE